 Regular Tea Groups focus on guests, and meet at different hostesses’ houses.
 Light refreshments are provided by the hostess.
 A typical Tea Group has about eight hostesses and twelve guests, and each hostess takes special care of one or two guests the entire year.
 Programs might include a field trip for apple picking or the sharing of American and international holidays.
 It’s an informal way to meet new friends from around the world.
 Children are welcome in all but one group.

-Baby/Toddler Tea Groups focus on the babies and toddlers (play, songs, baby development), and meet once a month led by the same hostess at the same house, where mothers can interact while the children play.
+Baby/Toddler Tea Groups focus on the babies and toddlers (play, songs, baby development), and meet twice a month at an indoor or outdoor playground or other child-friendly place.
 The discussed themes are more focused on childcare, and field trips may include walks to the park, playgrounds and petting zoos.
 Expectant mothers are welcome.

 Please register in the Fall for best availability in this year’s regular Tea Groups.
 Guests may join one regular Tea Group if there is room and a Baby Tea Group.

 Conversation Groups (Beginning/Intermediate level)